Agricultural Economics

 The bachelor of science in agricultural economics is for students looking to understand the innerworkings of the food, fiber, and fuel industries.
 Students learn how to apply economic and business principles in understanding trends for banks, farm credit institutions, feed companies, farm equipment and fertilizer manufacturers, and food processing firms.

-Students seeking an Agricultural Economics degree have the option to create their own path by concentrating in applied agricultural economics, quantitative analysis, or commodity marketing.
+Students seeking an Agricultural Economics degree have the option to create their own path by concentrating in one of the four areas listed below:

 Students graduate prepared for careers in business, public policy analysis, economic development, finance, banking, sales, marketing, management, natural resources and environmental economics, cooperative extension, or continue on to graduate school.